 By the way, why do you need to create a novel outline for your works?

-There are 2 clear reasons why you need to do it prior to the writing phase:
+There are 2 clear reasons why you need to do it before the writing phase:

-- For organization and avoid cluttered plot (most writers’ pitfall)
+- For organization and to avoid a cluttered plot (most writers’ pitfalls)

-Of course, you can’t come up with it when you’re still writing it or you just finished the first draft.
+Of course, you can’t develop it when you’re still writing it or have just finished the first draft.
 The finalized book title usually comes after a lot of self-editing and the professional editing phase.

-In the end, the publishing company will have the final word on the title before they decide to have your book published.
+Ultimately, the publishing company will have the final word on the title before publishing your book.
 If what you have in your draft matches their expectations, they may retain the title.